Adrienne Beames: 1972 record claims

 During January 1972, her coach, Fred Warwick, announced a series of private time trials that she had completed, claiming several world records: 15:48.6 for 5,000m, 4:28.8 for the mile, 4:09.6 for 1,500m, and 34:08 for 10,000m.
 None of these had independent observers, and have been treated with suspicion.

 Olympic selection controversy

 Beames was suspended by local officials in Sydney when she entered a race without their permission, thereby ending her hopes of competing in the 1972 Munich Olympics.
 In the 1970s, she moved to the United States where she studied, worked, and competed on the American road racing circuit.
 By 1973, Beames held women's world bests in the 5000 and 10000 as well as the marathon.
 Beames posted an official 2:46:32 at a marathon in Scottsdale, Arizona on 10 December 1977; however, she was disqualified for course cutting.
 She won the inaugural Asics Half Marathon with a 1:22:15 on 23 July 1983.

 Personal life

-Adrienne Beames was the daughter of Australian rules footballer, first-class cricketer, and journalist Percy Beames.
+Beames was the daughter of Australian rules footballer, first-class cricketer, and journalist Percy Beames.
 She excelled in tennis and squash before taking up running.
 In 1990, she earned a graduate diploma in sports science.